 How to plant Salvia

 Salvia are long-living, resilient perennial plants which cope well with sunny, dry conditions once established.
 They're low-maintenance plants, although supplied as bare root or root-ball plants, they will need a little more attention to start with while they're settling in.
-We recommend potting them up on arrival and growing them on for a few months until they are more established before planting them out into borders or sunny, dry areas.
-You'll need to water them regularly during the first growing season, but after that they are quite self sufficient and will grow back every year.
+We recommend potting them up on arrival and growing them on for 1-3 months until they are more established before planting them out into borders or sunny, dry areas.
+You'll need to water them regularly during the first growing season, but after the first year they require minimal effort and will grow back every year.

 How to plant:

-• Salvias are supplied as either root balls (with soil on the roots) or as bare roots (without soil).
-You can often plant root ball salvias directly into a clear space in a well cultivated border, depending on the soil type, moisture levels and growing conditions in the border.
+—Salvias are supplied either as root balls (like potted plants with soil on the roots) or as bare roots (without soil).
+Root ball plants are slightly more established and can often be planted directly into a clear space in a well cultivated border, depending on the soil type, moisture levels and growing conditions in the border.
 Avoid planting them directly into a space which could soon become over-crowded by more established plants.
-Salvias supplied as bare roots should be potted up, this will give them a gentle and easy start and then they can be transferred into a border once they are more established.
+Salvias supplied as bare roots should be individually potted up in multipurpose compost and grown on for 1-3 months before transferring to a border, this will give them an easy start and then they can be transferred into a border once they are more established.

-• Soak the roots in water for 3-6 hours prior to planting.
+—Soak bare roots in water for 3-6 hours prior to planting.
+Salvias supplied as root balls will also require watering on arrival.

-• Salvia are drought tolerant and don't like to be in wet conditions all the time.
-Water well immediately after planting and continue watering regularly in the first year, but only when the soil starts to feel dry 2-3cm below the surface.
+—Salvia are drought tolerant and don't like to be in wet conditions all the time.
+Water thoroughly immediately after planting and continue watering regularly in the first year, but only when the soil starts to feel dry 2-3cm below the surface.

 Aftercare:

-• There should be some buds or shoots visible on the plants/bare roots when they are supplied.
+—There should be some buds or shoots visible on the plants/bare roots when they are supplied.
 After planting, the buds or shoots should continue to grow and produce leaves.
-When planting in autumn, they may produce some initial growth and then become dormant and stop making progress through winter, but resume growing again the following spring.
+When planting in autumn, buds may not yet be visible however they may produce some initial growth before winter, then become dormant and stop making progress until the following spring.
 If planting in spring, they should grow and produce leaves through spring and summer.
-Whether they flower in the first year usually depends on how early in the season they are plated and also the growing conditions.
+Whether they flower in the first year usually depends on how early in the season they are planted and also the growing conditions.
 If they do not flower in the first year, they should start flowering from the second year.

 Read further general instructions about planting bare-root perennials